 First off, who are the Teal Team?
 One of the members, Julia Markish, joined us for a webinar a few months back.
 We also had the pleasure of hosting Marcus Erb, Jay Newman, Ed Frauenheim, Newt Bailey, Jessica Rohman, Matt Spaur, and Paul Thallner.
 Listing all their bona fides here would turn this blog into a novella, but suffice it to say: they knew their stuff.
-(If you missed the blog posts they sent us last time, do check those out: here’s one of masculine leadership in the workplace and another about continued, widespread learning.
-Here’s a link to the deck from the event as well!).
+(If you missed the blog posts they sent us last time, do check those out: here’s one of teal leadership in the workplace and another about widespread education.

 The fundamental concepts behind the teal approach are fairly basic but extremely powerful.
 And it was nice to notice that a lot of our clients are in fact either teal organizations or practice key components of those types of companies.
 Essentially, it’s all about treating everyone in your organization as a crucial part of a collaborative team, caring about them and their input, and reaping the benefits of happier, more unified, more cooperative business.
 Teal orgs also have a purpose beyond strictly profit and distribute power instead of nesting it in the C-suite.
 The analogy they used was this: think less of folks as cogs in a machine but organisms in a coral reef–both systems require the parts to move seamlessly to function at their best, but reefs are diverse and interconnected.
 You can’t just replace a broken gear.
 Also, machines don’t evolve.
 And if you aren’t evolving, your company isn’t long for the world.